Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

-Due to the degeneracies between metallicity and other parameters, our model is not particularly sensitive to metallicity using just these photometric passbands (see Appendix \ref{sed_fit}).
-Sources with true metallicity with a low prior probability will return a false metallicity point estimate and bias the effective temperature and extinction point estimates to an inaccurate value.
+Due to the degeneracies between metallicity and other parameters, our model is not particularly sensitive to metallicity using just the Gaia, 2MASS and ALLWISE photometric passbands.
+Sources with a true, low prior probability metallicity will return an inaccurate metallicity point estimate and bias the effective temperature and extinction point estimates to an inaccurate value.
 We can see this effect by comparing the difference between our posterior mean extinction and the true extinction for each star against the difference between the posterior mean effective temperature and the true effective temperature.
 We display a plot of this comparison in Figure \ref{fig:prior_feh}, where outside the metallicity prior we have increasingly bad point estimates for extinction.

 More flux observations in the optical wavelength range allow one to constrain the metallicity better for such stars.
 Constraining the metallicity reliably can be contaminated by systematics from the stellar models.
 In future work, we will look at accurately calibrating the Gaia BP/RP spectra to be used as spectral observations in our model.
-This will allow us to further constrain the metallicity and provide more robust extinction estimates, particularly for outlier sources which lie outside our metallicity prior.
+This will allow us to further constrain the metallicity and provide more robust extinction estimates, particularly for outlier sources which lie outside the bulk of the metallicity prior probability.